Twitter Files

-The Twitter Files are a series of releases of select internal Twitter, Inc. documents that were made public, starting in December 2022, by CEO Elon Musk, who gave them to journalists Matt Taibbi, Bari Weiss, Lee Fang, and authors Michael Shellenberger, David Zweig and Alex Berenson shortly after Musk acquired Twitter on October 27, 2022.
+The Twitter Files are a series of releases of select internal Twitter, Inc. documents published from December 2022 through March 2023 on Twitter.
+CEO Elon Musk gave the documents to journalists Matt Taibbi, Bari Weiss, Lee Fang, and authors Michael Shellenberger, David Zweig, Alex Berenson, and Paul D. Thacker shortly after he acquired Twitter on October 27, 2022.
 Taibbi and Weiss coordinated the publication of the documents with Musk, releasing details of the files as a series of Twitter threads.